ULTIMATE Guide to the Best Fall Things to Do in Michigan

 Almar Orchards is home to the award-winning Scrumpy hard cider.
 This unfiltered, classic hard cider has been made at the orchard for many years, and visitors come from all over Michigan to get it.
 There are seven total hard cider blends made from several apple varieties.

-If you’re not planning on being in Flushing this fall, check out Meckley’s Flavor Fruit Farm in Cement City or Dexter Cider Mill in Dexter, MI.
+If you’re not planning on being in Flushing this fall, check out Meckley’s Flavor Fruit Farm in Cement City or Dexter Cider Mill in Dexter, Michigan.

 Pick Apples at Spicer Orchards